OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 - Not covered yet in ISO/IEC standards.

 #### #DISCRETE
-(management, development-time and runtime).
 Minimize access to technical details that could help attackers.
+> Category: management, development-time and runtime

 Purpose: reduce the information available to attackers, which can assist them in selecting and tailoring their attacks, thereby lowering the probability of a successful attack.

+Miminizing and protecting technical details can be achieved by incorporating such details as an asset into information security management.
+This will ensure proper asset management, data classification, awareness education, policy, and inclusion in risk analysis.

 Note: this control needs to be weighed against the [AITRANSPARENCY](#aitransparency) control that requires to be more open about technical aspects of the model.
 The key is to minimize information that can help attackers while being transparent.

 For example:

-  - Be careful with publishing technical articles on your solution
+  - Consider this risk when publishing technical articles on the AI system
   - When choosing a model type or model implementation, take into account that there is an advantage of having technology with which attackers are less familiar
   - Minimize model output regarding technical details

-Particularity: Technical data science details need to be incorporated in asset management, data classification and hence in risk analysis.

 Links to standards:

   - ISO 27002 Control 5.9: Inventory of information and other associated assets.
-Gap: covers this control fully, with the obvious particularity that technical data science details can be sensitive.
-As soon as the inventory identifies this, depending processes such as security requirements, risk analysis and awareness training will take care of the threat.
-In other words: it starts with identifying this information as an asset.
+Gap: covers this control fully, with the particularity that technical data science details can be sensitive. .
   - See [OpenCRE on data classification and handling](https://www.opencre.org/cre/074-873).
 Gap: idem
   - [MITRE ATlAS Acquire Public ML Artifacts](https://atlas.mitre.org/techniques/AML.T0002)